The Easing

 A simple inertial interaction, similar to an object slowly accelerating to speed.

-A quadratic function, f(t) = t * t.
-Position equals the square of elapsed time.
+A quadratic function, f(t) = t * t

 A power function.
 Position is equal to the Nth power of elapsed time.